 - Season with rosemary salt and pepper.
 Place onto a roast pan in the oven on the center rack and roast for 1 hour.

 - Top with foil and bake 1 more hour to 165 degrees F internal temperature.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

 If you want the best Thanksgiving or Christmas roast chicken recipe, this one pot whole chicken is well worth making.
-It’s the best holiday roasted chicken holiday dinner and it will come out juicy and flavorful and have crispy skin.
+It makes the best holiday roast chicken for christmas dinner and it will come out juicy and flavorful and have crispy skin.
 Everyone is going to love this perfect roast chicken.
-It really is one of the best holiday chicken recipes.
+It really is one of the best easy holiday chicken recipes.
 Enjoy and happy holidays!

 Other Recipes You Will Love